 Other Video Streaming Sites To Think About

-There are several other streaming video services to consider – and possibly get a better value with.
+There are a ton of other streaming video services to consider besides Netflix.
+With many, you might even get a better value for your hard-earned cash.

-- Amazon Video On Demand: Amazon just launched a video streaming service, and the best part is it’s free for all Amazon Prime members.
-So if you’re already a member of Amazon Prime’s unlimited free or reduced price shipping on the site, you’ll get the video streaming service for free.
-The cost? $79/year for Amazon Prime, and the video streaming service is free.
-Caveat: Amazon’s service offers only a quarter of the number of movies and shows available on Netflix, with a lot of overlap according to some sources.
+- Amazon Video On Demand – $119.00/yr: Amazon has a video streaming service and it’s free for all Amazon Prime members.
+So if you’re already a member of Amazon Prime’s unlimited free or reduced-price shipping on the site, you’ll get the video streaming service for free.
+The cost? $119/year for Amazon Prime, and the video streaming service is free.
 Consider pairing their streaming service with the Playon setup I’ve written about before.
 (Note: Free student and Amazon Mom Prime accounts do not get free streaming)

 Are You Getting Your Best Value?